htan1901/DSOverview/LinkedList/README.md

 - Circular Linked List
 - *and so on...*

->**For easy to understand, I only cover Singly Linked List in this post and I will use Linked List instead of Singly Linked List for shorten.**
+>**For easy to understand, We only cover Singly Linked List in this post and We will use Linked List instead of Singly Linked List for shorten.**
 ## Implementation Of Singly Linked List
-To start working with linked list, first we must to define a Node, assume that I want to store integer value in each Node so that I use `int data`.
+To start working with linked list, first We must to define a Node, assume that We want to store integer value in each Node so that We use `int data`.
 ```cpp
 struct Node {
 	int data;
 	Node* next;
 };
 ```
-Then we write a function to create a Node.
+Then We write a function to create a Node.
 ```cpp
 Node* createNode(int value) {
 	Node *new_node = new Node();